FAIRmat-NFDI/nomad-distro-dev/README.md

    The standalone installer or a global installation is the recommended way.
    (`brew install uv` on macOS or `dnf install uv` on Fedora).

-3. Clone the repository.
+3. Clone the forked repository.

    ```bash
    git clone https://github.com/<your-username>/dev_distro.git
    cd dev_distro
    ```

-4. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)
+4. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000).

    ```sh
    sudo chown -R 1000 .volumes